DragonMeme/terraform-linux-vm-azure/README.md

 export ARM_ACCESS_KEY=$(az storage account keys list --resource-group RG --account-name tfstatetest --query [0].value -o tsv)
 ```

-Run the output in a bash terminal (git bash works on both windows and linux).
+Run the given output command in a bash terminal (git bash works on both windows and linux).

 ### Windows 10:
 Preparation: You will have to have terraform setup as an environment variable before following this step.